Initial-state geometry and multiplicity distributions in pp and pPb collisions: Formalism

 The unintegrated gluon distribution function (UGD) gives the number of gluons per $x$, per transverse momentum unit.
 In this work we use the KLN UGD, which is given by:

 The UGD is evaluated at a saturation scale given by \cite{Q2KLN}

 where $T(\mathbf{r_{\perp}})$ is the projectile or target thickness and $\bar{\lambda}=0.23$.

-The MC-KLN convolutes the initial conditions of p and Pb with the $k_T$-factorization formula of Eq.(\ref{ktfactorization}) by calculating $dN/dy \,d^2 \mathbf{r_{\perp}}$ of gluons at a given rapidity in the overlap region.
-One example of each initial state geometry is shown in Fig. \ref{convolutionexamples}, for the same seed.
+The MC-KLN convolutes the initial conditions of p and p (Pb) with the $k_T$-factorization formula of Eq.(\ref{ktfactorization}) by calculating $dN/dy \,d^2 \mathbf{r_{\perp}}$ of gluons at a given rapidity in the overlap region.
+One example of each initial state geometry for pPb collisions is shown in Fig.\ref{fig2}, for the same seed.
 On the left column we present the proton thickness, on the middle column we show the thickness of the lead nucleus and on the right column we show the convolution of the initial conditions and Eq.(\ref{ktfactorization}) at midrapidity.

-We can observe that, remarkably, the produced gluon distribution on the right column inherits the proton shape, which makes pPb collisions good systems to probe the proton shape.
+In Fig.\ref{fig2} we can observe that, remarkably, the produced gluon distribution on the right column inherits the proton shape, which makes pPb collisions good systems to probe the proton initial geometry.
+This happens because the proton size, which is about $1\text{ fm}$, is much smaller than the lead radius ($6.62 \text{ fm}$).
+Thus, the overlap region will invariably present the proton shape.
+On the other hand, in pp collisions, since the projectile and target are comparable in size, only fragments of the proton structure will overlap.
+More specifically, as represented in Fig.\ref{fig1}, for hard-sphere and Gaussian initial conditions the convolution will only inherit the proton structure for $b=0$ events, and for the baryon junctions, only for specific angle combinations.
+Since these conditions are rare, in general this system become less sensitive to the initial proton geometry than pPb.

 Finally, in order to calculate the final charged particle distribution, we assume parton-hadron duality.
 This means that the number of detected hadrons is assumed to be proportional to the number of produced gluons.
 We also use the $y\rightarrow\eta$ jacobian